Ab initio calculations of quantum light-matter interactions in general electromagnetic environments: Results and discussion

 This example highlights how the use of the emitter centered representation of MQED allows us to directly and uniquely relate the light-matter coupling strength to a real electromagnetic environment and connect it to the QEDFT formalism.
 While this is a relatively simple example, the approach is general and works analogously for an arbitrary electromagnetic environment provided that the DGF can be determined.

-\subsection{Adding an emitter to the cavity}
+\subsubsection{Adding an emitter to the cavity}

 We next add a benzene molecule to the cavity.
 Benzene is chosen mainly because of it prevalence as a test system in the existing TDDFT and QEDFT literature on strong coupling~\cite{flick2019light,wang2021light,rossi2019strong,flick2018ab}, but we emphasize that the method can treat arbitrary finite electronic systems.
 We focus on finding a cavity configurations with a mode resonant with the $\Pi\rightarrow\Pi^*$ transition of the benzene molecule.
-This transition is spectrally well isolated from other transitions.
-It thus represents an effective two level system for coupling strengths in the weak coupling and strong coupling regime, while care has to be taken in the ultrastrong coupling regime.
 The first step is to determine the spectral position of this transition.
-Using the Casida linear response QEDFT framework without photons, we find that the transitions occurs at 6.808 eV (182 nm) in free space, consistent with previous TDDFT calculations for benzene~\cite{flick2019light,wang2021light}. \\
+Using the Casida linear response QEDFT framework without photons, we find that the transition occurs at 6.808 eV (182 nm) in free space and that the transition dipole moment in-plane is $|\boldsymbol{d}| = 0.096\, e\, \mathrm{nm}$.
+This is consistent with previous TDDFT calculations for benzene~\cite{flick2019light,wang2021light}. \\